 USB disconnects and other electrical interference

-    The most obvious manifestation is USB problems, such as the Sainsmart
+The most common symptom is probably USB trouble, such as the Sainsmart

-    or some other USB device suddenly disconnecting.
-Devices might stay
+or some other USB device suddenly disconnecting at random.
+This can

-    input, random feedback device firing (flashers flashing randomly or
+input, random feedback device activation (lights flashing randomly or

-    solenoids firing randomly), or the whole PC suddenly rebooting.
+solenoids firing randomly), or the PC suddenly rebooting.

 The second thing to try (after ensuring all necessary diodes are

 installed) is to add a small capacitor on each Sainsmart relay switch.

 Mechanical switches create their own kind of electrical noise (called